 would pull them.

 With the leak plugged, move to active churn.
 Make the subscription worth keeping.
-Get customers to value faster, get the cadence right, build in flexibility so pausing is easier than quitting, and use lifecycle messaging to reinforce why they subscribed in the first place.
+Get customers to value faster, get the cadence right, and build the cancel flow as a real save surface with skip, pause, swap, and cadence changes before the final exit.
+Intervene 30 to 45 days early, not at the cancel page.
 A lot of that lives in your email and SMS flows, which is why your retention flows are part of the churn fight, not separate from it.
+It also connects directly to your CAC payback math: every point of churn you recover extends the effective payback window on every acquisition dollar you spent.

 Split your churn before you spend another dollar trying to fix it.
-If you want help separating the two and pulling the levers in order, start with the LTV math and your retention flows, then tell me where your subscription is leaking.
+If you want help separating the two and pulling the levers in order, start with the LTV math, your retention flows, and the DTC benchmark card to see where your churn rate sits against category medians.
+Then tell me where your subscription is leaking.

 Fix the churn you can actually win.